The Untangling® Intensive

 How much Focusing experience do I really need as a prerequisite?

 We’d like you to have a fair amount of experience as a Focusing partner, able to direct your own Focusing process and accompany someone else.
-We’d like you to feel sufficiently relaxed and confident with Focusing so that you can concentrate on the subtleties of the Untangling® work.
+We ask people to have Parts One and Two of our Path to Lasting Change course, or the equivalent.
 If you’re not sure about your previous Focusing experience please check with Ann.
-NOTE: Experience with other self-development or therapy methods such as EFT or IFS or SE or Mindfulness is not a substitute.

 How does the Untangling® Intensive compare with the Treasure Maps retreat, the Introduction to Untangling®, and the Getting Free course?